A 'Tale' Of Child Sex Abuse Was Inspired By Filmmaker's Real-Life Trauma

 On why she refers to herself as a "survivor" rather than a "victim"

 I think the word "victim" scares me more than the event itself.
 It's ... hard to find words, but by putting the word "victim" on a child — or even an adult — you take away agency.
-And even though technically I had little agency, because I was too young, ... the false ... belief that you have agency is what keeps us alive and keeps us actually surviving and going beyond trauma.
+And even though technically, I had little agency, because I was too young, ... the false ... belief that you have agency is what keeps us alive and keeps us actually surviving and going beyond trauma.
 So when you make a child a victim you destroy the thread that they have to get out of suffering. ...

-I want to say that every survivor should use the language that works for them, but for me, I really use the word survivor because that's what happened. ...
+I want to say that every survivor should use the language that works for them, but for me, I really use the word "survivor" because that's what happened. ...
 It doesn't mean there isn't damage.
 It doesn't mean there isn't hurt.
 It doesn't mean there aren't things that I was traumatized about.
 But let's preference the story of the muscle and the strength — and not preference the story of the weakness.

 On why she doesn't use the word "rape" to describe the abuse

-Technically it is statutory rape, but I think when we use that word we deny all the manipulation that goes on for sexual abuse to happen.
-It was not an experience of violence, and that's why a lot of survivors of sexual abuse will kind of get their ire up when you use the word rape.
+Technically it is statutory rape, but I think when we use that word, we deny all the manipulation that goes on for sexual abuse to happen.
+It was not an experience of violence, and that's why a lot of survivors of sexual abuse will kind of get their ire up when you use the word "rape."
 It takes away all the coercion and manipulation that goes on with sexual abuse, and we need to really understand that as different from rape. ...

 I think it behooves us to understand the delusions that predators have in order to be able to stop it, in order to be able to change that people act like this.
 These are delusions, just like I deluded myself that it was love for 30 years.
 You know, we have to begin to really understand the psychology of it in order to change it.